fvaleri/streams-2.9.0/sessions/002/README.md

     "error": null, "logDir": "/var/lib/kafka/data-1/kafka-log3"}]
 ```

-Now, move all partitions from volumes 1 and 2 to volume 0 on all brokers by creating a KafkaRebalance with auto-approval.
+Move all partitions from volumes 1 and 2 to volume 0 on all brokers by creating a KafkaRebalance with auto-approval.

 ```sh
 $ echo -e 'apiVersion: kafka.strimzi.io/v1beta2